Western Digital Earnings Call Transcripts

 -

-Exabyte demand is surging due to cloud and AI, with long-term contracts and stable pricing through 2027.
-The technology roadmap is accelerating, especially for HAMR and ePMR, while gross margins and free cash flow are rising, supporting increased dividends and buybacks.
+Exabyte demand is surging, driven by cloud and AI, with long-term contracts secured through 2027.
+The technology roadmap is accelerating, especially for HAMR and ePMR, while pricing remains stable and margins are expanding.
+Strong free cash flow supports increased dividends and buybacks.

 -